International Members Committee

 The International Members Committee reviews the portfolio of ASH global programs and services and makes recommendations for communicating them to the International members and relevant constituents.

-The International Members Committee structure includes a member of the HVO Hematology Steering Committee as a liaison member.
+The International Members Committee structure includes the International Councillor and a member of the HVO Hematology Steering Committee as liaison members.

 Members of the International Members Committee are expected to attend two meetings per year: one in the summer in conjunction with the European Hematology Association (EHA) annual congress and one prior to the ASH annual meeting.